-An analyst looking at this table may make several conclusions, depending on what other information they have about the company.
+An analyst looking at this table may make several conclusions, depending on other information they have about the company.
 For example, Monster Beverage has the highest EV/EBITDA multiple which could be because it has the highest growth rate, is considered the lowest risk, has the best management team, and so on.

-Pros and cons of EV/EBITDA
+Pros and Cons of EV/EBITDA

 There are many pros and cons to using this ratio.
 As with most things, whether or not it is considered a “good” metric depends on the specific situation.

 Easy to calculate with publicly available information

 Widely used and referenced in the financial community